 They also told me about the counselling the university offers, but that was just short-term intervention stuff.
 12 sessions maximum.
-Which wouldn’t be enough to help unpack all my problems, especially when a year’s worth of schema therapy didn’t help (My Experience With One-To-One Therapy) or my attempts at group therapy (My Experience With Group Therapy: Part 1 and My Experience With Group Therapy: Part 2).
+Which wouldn’t be enough to help unpack all my problems, especially when a year’s worth of schema therapy didn’t help (My Experience Of Being In One-To-One Schema Therapy) or my attempts at group therapy (My Experience Of Being In Group Therapy: Part 1 and My Experience Of Being In Group Therapy: Part 2).

 After writing University Mental Health Support: Is it Enough?, I realised just how poor my current university’s mental health support actually was.
 The University of Bristol seems to offer a lot better support than my university does.
 Although, that might be due to their mental health crisis, which caused 13 students to take their own lives in three years (Independent).

-I eventually pulled through my suicidal episode, after a couple of hours.
+I eventually pulled through my suicidal episode after a couple of hours.
 But the experience had left its mark on me.
-I tried to avoid all unnecessary stress, so I avoided making a complaint about my university that was partly at fault for how the situation came about in the first place.
-When I did finally reach a good enough place to take on my university, they weren’t interested, at all, and there was nothing I could do about it.
-But that story is for another time, should my readers be interested in reading about that: let me know if you would be.
+I tried to avoid all unnecessary stress, so I avoided making a complaint about my university, which was partly at fault for how the situation came about in the first place.
+When I did finally reach a good enough place to take on my university, they weren’t interested at all, and there was nothing I could do about it.
+But that story is for another time.
+Should my readers be interested in reading about that, let me know.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of higher education, the stress it caused you, and suicide episodes in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.